tSU-RooT/neje-ui/README.md

 }
 ```

-Then copy ex.js to the webserver directory and access to http://localhost:7000/ex.html
+Then copy ex.html and ex.js to the webserver directory and access to http://localhost:7000/ex.html

 # Contribution